Skip to main content

 Supervision

-• Sam Solnick, 'Poetry in the Anthropocene: Ecology, Biology and Technology in the work of Ted Hughes, J. H. Prynne and Derek Mahon' (2013), now published by Routledge (2018).
-Dr Solnick is now Lecturer in English Literature at the University of Liverpool.
+• Sam Solnick, 'Poetry in the Anthropocene: Ecology, Biology and Technology in the work of Ted Hughes, J. H. Prynne and Derek Mahon' (2013), now published as Poetry in the Anthropocene (Routledge, 2018).

 Public Engagement